Birds Won’t Come To Your Feeders: 29 SECRET Reasons Why!

 One of the most common reasons why you wouldn’t see birds appearing in your backyard is this: you set it up at the wrong time of year!

-The time of year when you will see the higher number of birds is during the springtime (April – June) if you live in the northern hemisphere!
-This is when they will come back to prepare for the mating/nesting season.
+The time of year when you will see more birds is during the springtime (April – June) if you live in the northern hemisphere!
+This is when they will return to prepare for the mating/nesting season.

-Now, while keeping that thought in mind, you would think to start setting up your bird feeders during the months of April to June right?
+Now, while keeping that thought in mind, you would think to start setting up your feeders during April to June, right?

 Why feed birds during the winter too?
-Sounds a little contradicting right?
-But in reality, it’s actually the opposite.
+Sounds a little contradicting.

 Here’s 4 Ways Birds Know When To Return After Winter!
 Check out this article to learn and recognize when they return after the winter period.